AhmetFurkanDEMIR/DatasetOperations/README.md

 ### Information you can learn about your dataset

-* Mean of columns: The mean is calculated for each column separately and the column mean information is presented to the user.
+* [Mean of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L160): The mean is calculated for each column separately and the column mean information is presented to the user.

-* Median of columns: The median is calculated for each column separately and the column median information is presented to the user.
+* [Median of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L185): The median is calculated for each column separately and the column median information is presented to the user.

-* Mode of columns: The mode is calculated for each column separately and the column mode information is presented to the user.
+* [Mode of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L213): The mode is calculated for each column separately and the column mode information is presented to the user.

-* Frequency of columns: Frequency is calculated for each column and the frequency information of the columns is presented to the user.
+* [Frequency of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L532): Frequency is calculated for each column and the frequency information of the columns is presented to the user.
 In this section, frequency visualization is also done by creating a bar plot from scratch with Opencv.

-* Interquartile range value (IQR) of columns: Q1 and Q3 values ​​are found for each column, then the IQR value of the columns is found with Q3-Q1 and presented to the user.
+* [Interquartile range value (IQR) of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L260): Q1 and Q3 values are found for each column, then the IQR value of the columns is found with Q3-Q1 and presented to the user.

-* Outliers of columns: If the data in the column is less than (Q1-IQR * 1.5) and greater than (Q3+IQR * 1.5), it is called outlier and this information is presented to the user.
+* [Outliers of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L280): If the data in the column is less than (Q1-IQR * 1.5) and greater than (Q3+IQR * 1.5), it is called outlier and this information is presented to the user.

-* Five number summary of columns: Minimum, Q1, median, Q3 and Maximum values are calculated and presented to the user.
+* [Five number summary of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L314): Minimum, Q1, median, Q3 and Maximum values are calculated and presented to the user.

-* Box Chart of columns: After finding the minimum, Q1, median, Q3 and maximum values for each column, a box chart is created from scratch with Opencv and this chart is presented to the user.
+* [Box Chart of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L374): After finding the minimum, Q1, median, Q3 and maximum values for each column, a box chart is created from scratch with Opencv and this chart is presented to the user.

-* Variance and standard deviation of columns: The variance and standard deviation for each column are calculated and presented to the user.
+* [Variance and standard deviation of columns](https://github.com/AhmetFurkanDEMIR/DatasetOperations/blob/main/operations.py#L352): The variance and standard deviation for each column are calculated and presented to the user.

 ### Application video